bwks/sherpa-docs/docs/nodes/cisco/cisco-ise.md

 !!! note

-    This step is not required for the CML ref-platform image.
+    This step is not required for the CML ref-platform image.f

 The image downloaded from [Cisco Software](https://software.cisco.com/download/home) is in `ova` format and needs to be converted to `qcow2`.